greetesiemann/DataScience/README.md

 - Random Forest Classifier
 - Support Vector Machine (Linear kernel)
 - Support Vector Machine (RBF kernel)

 We evaluate models using accuracy, precision, recall, F1-score and ROC–AUC, then choose the best-performing classifier.

 ## Notebook Sections
 Section	Description
-Task 1 — Setup – Repository creation & environment preparation
+Task 1 — Imports
-Task 2 — Business Understanding – Goals, success criteria, risks Task 3 — Data Understanding – Data inspection, cleaning, EDA Task 4 — Data Preparation – Train/test split, scaling, encoding
+Task 2 — Loading data
+Task 3 — Data cleaning
+Task 4 — Exploratory analysis
+Task 5 – Data preparing
-Modeling – Train 4 different ML models
+Task 6 – Modeling dataset with 4 models
-Evaluation – Metrics, confusion matrices, ROC curve Feature Analysis – Feature importance (Random Forest) Results & Conclusions – Comparison and final discussion The notebook is fully executable from top to bottom and contains comments explaining each step.
+Task 7 – ROC curve and confusion matrixes
+Task 8 – Feature importance analysis (Random Forest)

+The notebook is fully executable from top to bottom and contains comments explaining steps.

 ## How to Reproduce the Analysis
 Follow these steps to run the notebook exactly as the authors did.